adnanali17official/react-table-lite/README.md

 downloadCsvButtonRef | Ref | Ref of a custom button element to attach table's default dwonload csv functionality |
-noDataMessage   | String | String used for 'No data' message fileName    | String | String used as default filename for csv files when downloading checkedKey | String | Key in JSON data object to 'check' the row. disableCheckedKey | String | Key in JSON data object to disable selection of that row. totalPages | Number | Total Pages of data currentPage | Number | Current Page number showNumberofPages | Number |Range for show page number
+noDataMessage   | String | String used for 'No data' message fileName    | String | String used as default filename for csv files when downloading checkedKey | String | Key in JSON data object to 'check' the row disableCheckedKey | String | Key in JSON data object to disable selection of that row totalPages | Number | Total Pages of data currentPage | Number | Current Page number showNumberofPages | Number |Range for show page number